maeklong/maeklong.github.io/Juniper/JNCDA.md

 + Stateful failover for firewall platforms.
 + Chassis clusters for firewall platforms.
 + **Feedback : Stateful failover and chassis clusters for firewall platforms helps ensure that the network is highly resilient.**
++ EX Series
++ QFX Series
++ **Feedback : A VCF is constructed using a spine-and-leaf architecture.
+Each spine device must be a QFX5100 device.
+In an optimal VCF configuration, the leaf devices are also QFX5100 devices.
+You can, however, also configure QFX3600, QFX3500, and EX4300 switches as leaf devices.**

 ### backup WAN link
 + When the users in the network rely on communication through VoIP.